Antonis01/serverPing/README.md

 # serverPing
-A bash script that pings a server one time otherwise it returns that the server is closed.
+A bash script that it pings your server one time otherwise it returns that the server is closed.